Find Affordable College Courses

 San Marcos, TX

-Texas State University landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree agriculture and agriculture operations programs.
-Located in the small city of San Marcos, Texas State is a public college with a very large student population.
+Texas State University came in at #8 in this year’s edition of the Most Popular Agriculture Bachelor’s Degree Schools in the Southwest Region ranking.
+Located in the small city of San Marcos, Texas State is a public school with a fairly large student population.

 Of the 125 students majoring in agriculture and agriculture operations at Texas State, 36% are male and 64% are female.